artur24814/calendar_manager/README.md

 <img src='https://user-images.githubusercontent.com/97242088/225927091-b88ca018-5576-4bbb-9d65-1a830551b9d3.png' alt='Meeting'>

-As you can see, there is a difference between what the calendar looks like for its owner and what it looks like for a guest (if you are the owner you have more information about appointments).
+As you can see, there is a difference between what the calendar looks like for its owner and what it looks like for a guest (if you are the owner you have more information about appointments) ⬇️.

 <img src='https://user-images.githubusercontent.com/97242088/225927071-d6238e80-f3ef-45dd-93cb-b650eb7ef4f8.png' alt='Meeting2'>